Text Size

 5-Year

-We also monitor the performance of a Reference Portfolio which comprises 65% global equities and 35% global bonds.
+The strong performance of risk assets through the post-COVID-19 period led to high returns across most balanced portfolios.
+One such balanced portfolio is GIC’s Reference Portfolio, which comprises 65% global equities and 35% global bonds (see Table 2).
 The Reference Portfolio is not a performance benchmark for the GIC Portfolio but represents the risk the Client is prepared for GIC to take in generating good long-term investment returns.
 On occasions when we are more risk-averse than the risk profile of the Reference Portfolio, such as when market exuberance leads to heightened valuations, we may lower our risk exposure.
 Conversely, we may increase our risk exposure when the opportunity arises.
 This is part of a disciplined approach to long-term value investing.

 Reference Portfolio